 Here's an example of a prix fixe menu from a restaurant we made up!
 Hopefully it gives you a good idea of how prix fixe menus are typically structured.

-Prix fixe menus are relatively easy to roll out, useful ways to communicate a chef-driven approach, and often signal value.
+It's not just kitchen slang!
+Prix fixe or fixed price menus are a historical gift, and relatively easy to roll out.
+They're also useful ways to communicate a chef-driven approach, and often signal value.

 Menus are ultra important for restaurants, obviously.
 But creating lots of different kinds of menus can incur mountains of printing and paper costs.
 Oh, they’re also the single dirtiest item on a restaurant table.
 And with a dining public that’s more conscious than ever before of germs, they’re a bit of a risk.

 Thankfully, those two problems have a simple solution.
 Custom QR code-based digital menus can be created quickly by inexpensive, reliable restaurant technology.
 They’re a totally touchless and agile solution that can accommodate every type of menu.
 A cocktail menu, a wine list, a table d’hote menu.
 And, yes, a prix fixe menu.
 Using digital menus is an easy way to create and deploy fixed price menus on the cheap.

 If you haven’t looked into digitizing your menus yet, you should.
 It’ll allow you to quickly and cheaply utilize as many types of menu as you want.
 And you’ll do your part to guarantee a germ-free dining experience for your guests.